max-proj17/HopKing-IoT/README.md

 ```
 npm run dev
 ```
+- Open up two side-by-side terminals for the server and Pixi-Vite app.

 - This command will start the development server.
 The terminal output will provide the local URL where the project is running (usually `http://localhost:3000` or similar).